Model theory of operator algebras II: Model theory: Logic

 \subsubsection{C*-algebras}

-We will think of a C*-algebra $A$ as a two-sorted structure; one sort $U$ for the algebra itself and the other for a copy of $\bbC$.
-The domains for $U$ are $D_n$ and are interpreted as all $x \in A$ with $\|x\| \leq n$.
+We will think of a C*-algebra $A$ as a one-sorted structure with sort $U$ for the algebra itself.
+The domains for $U$ are $D_n$ for every $n \in \bbN$ and are interpreted as all $x \in A$ with $\|x\| \leq n$.
 The metric on $U$ is